Understanding Global Hunger and Food Insecurity

 Empowering Women Farmers

-Women typically invest more of their earnings in their families and communities, and when they have access to assets and freedom to earn their own income, their families and communities benefit from access to better food, education and health care.
+Women typically invest more of their earnings in their families and communities, and when they have access to assets and the freedom to earn their own income, their families and communities benefit from access to better food, education and health care.

 Investing in Farmers and Communities

-Together with our partners, Heifer International is working toward a world where hunger is a thing of the past and every person has access to nutritious food.
+Global hunger is a pressing issue that demands immediate attention and action.
+While the numbers may be daunting, Heifer International is working toward a world where hunger is a thing of the past and every person has access to nutritious food.

 “What we’re focused on is resilience,” said Surita.
 “Our strategy has been to work alongside farmers to build farms, businesses and food systems that support people well beyond their next meal, providing technical assistance, market development, investment in infrastructure and sustainable solutions that reliably keep income in the pockets of farmers and food in the communities where it's needed most.
 Not just for today, but for the future.”